duckworthd/mirai/docs/caveats.rst

   # this will never return...
   Promise.collect(primaries).get()

-The workaround for this is to use :class:`mirai.GreenletPoolExecutor`, which doesn't have an upper bound on the number of active threads.
+The workaround for this is to use :class:`mirai.UnboundedThreadPoolExecutor`, which doesn't have an upper bound on the number of active threads.

 Combining promises isn't free